Old Spanish Customers

 Old Spanish Customers is a 1932 British comedy film directed by Lupino Lane and starring Leslie Fuller, Binnie Barnes and Drusilla Wills.
+It was also known as Toreadors Don't Care.
+Val Guest has a small role; he later called the film "a terrible thing".

 Plot

 British couple Bill and Martha (Leslie Fuller and Drusilla Wills) win a trip to Spain and enjoy a series of adventures, with henpecked Bill mistaken for a famous toreador and ending up in a bullfight.